 "We must turn away from a thousand topics that invite attention.
-There are matters that consume time and arouse inquiry, but end in nothing."
-(Id., page 316.)
-Let first things have their proper place and emphasis.
-It is high time to awake out of sleep.
+There are matters that consume time and arouse inquiry, but end in nothing."-Id., p.
+316. Let first things have their proper place and emphasis.
+It is high time that we should awake out of sleep.
 The hour is late.
 The crisis of the ages is upon us.
 There is a world that needs our attention and help.
-We can do this work only as we are filled with the Holy Spirit.
-But the Spirit cannot come into self-filled vessels.

-"Minor matters occupy the attention, and the divine power which is necessary for the growth and prosperity of the church, and which would bring all other blessings in its train, is lacking, though offered in its infinite plenitude."-Id., page 21.
-There never was a time when men and women were so busy and occupied, never a time when the church was so busy with activities.
-We do not plead to do without programmes and goals, but let us not omit the "weightier matters," ever remembering that the reception of the Spirit is the greatest and most outstanding need.
-And not only are there "busy nothings" that occupy the time, but with many there are grievous sins in the church, and these must be confessed and forsaken.
-That work should be done now.
-Let us not delay.
+"Minor matters occupy the attention, and the divine power which is necessary for the growth and prosperity of the church, and which would bring all other blessings in its train, is lacking, though offered in its infinite plenitude."-Id., p.
+21.

+There never was a time when men and women were so busy and occupied, never a time when the church was so busy with activities, as today.
+We do not plead to do without programs and goals, but let us not omit the "weightier matters," ever remembering that the reception of the Spirit is the greatest and most outstanding need.
+And not only are there "busy nothings" that occupy the time, but there are grievous sins in the church, and these must be confessed and for-That work should be done now.
+Let us not saken. delay.
 May God grant that this Week of Prayer shall not end till a great work of grace begins in many churches, and that by clearing the King's highway we may behold the march of divine power among His people.